 Ever wondered what a typical day looks like in an animator's life?
-Well it certainly is a day full of creative thoughts and artistic expressions, as his main focus is always on animating one scene after another.
-Normally a day in an animator's life depends on the nature of project he his working on it can be a simple 2D animation or a technical mechanical animation but, usually what he does is standard practice and happens repetitively.
+Well, it certainly is a day full of creative thoughts and artistic expressions, as his main focus is always on animating one scene after another.
+Normally a day in an animator's life depends on the nature of the project he is working on it can be a simple 2D animation or a technical mechanical animation but, usually what he does is standard practice and happens repetitively.

 Managing The Creative Process

-Animation can involve anything from drawing, painting, modeling, or even simply gathering ideas for a brand new concept, Animation is derived from the word “animate” which means “to liven up”, fulfil it with a life, As the name suggests animation is basically an effort in making static things move from one direction to another as if it is alive.
-With the advancement in media and technology the process has become quiet easier and the method of creating and recording objects of animation can now be accomplished in several ways, hence bringing out new animations depending on how it works.
-Along with that an animator is supposed to spend maximum amount of time in creative meetings and discussions with other fellow animators and team mate to brainstorm ideas and come up with amazing animation plans that fulfills all the parts in terms of style and comedy.
+Animation can involve anything from drawing, painting, modeling, or even simply gathering ideas for a brand new concept, Animation is derived from the word “animate” which means “to liven up”, and fulfill it with life, As the name suggests animation is basically an effort in making static things move from one direction to another as if it is alive.
+With the advancement in media and technology, the process has become quite easier and the method of creating and recording objects of animation can now be accomplished in several ways, hence bringing out new animations depending on how it works.
+Along with that, an animator is supposed to spend the maximum amount of time in creative meetings and discussions with other fellow animators and teammates to brainstorm ideas and come up with amazing animation plans that fulfill all the parts in terms of style and comedy.

 Concept Art And Storyboarding

-After long and tiring discussions and meetings here comes the time for developing concept art and making storyboards . concepts art are kind of sketches or color drawings that are to animated whereas storyboards are rough drafts that are then finalized and prepared for animation.
+After long and tiring discussions and meetings here comes the time for developing concept art and making storyboards. concepts arts are kind of sketches or color drawings that are animated whereas storyboards are rough drafts that are then finalized and prepared for animation.

 Taking a short break is good